roelderickx/nativemessaging-ng/README.md

 ## Usage

 ### Methods
-The `nativemessaging` module exposes 4 methods:
+The `nativemessaging` module exposes following methods:

 * `log_browser_console(message)` will add the given message to the browser log (accessible via ctrl-shift-J)